 At sunrise I caught whales jumping, and feeding within large pods, it was absolutely spectacular.
-The backdrop of million dollar homes nestled into the cliff sides and the cool ocean air was spectacular.
-We took the children their for a sunset stroll and covered about 1 mile in and headed back.
+The backdrop of million-dollar homes nestled into the cliff sides and the cool ocean air was spectacular.
+We took the children there for a sunset stroll and covered about 1 mile in and headed back.

 Shark Cage Diving:

 I wanted to take the whole family on the shark diving tour but this ended up being impossible for 2 reasons.
 Our kids at ages 4 and 6 were too young and the cost would have been excessive.

 The going rate for shark diving out of Hermanus is 1300 rand or about $130 US per person.
 Kids are 900 rands or $90 and are not allowed in the cage.